 The interior is about as impressive as it gets with original herringbone wood floors, crystal chandeliers, ornate crown and ceiling moldings, high ceilings, striking arches, and no less than six fireplaces.

-The house was last sold in 2012 to an anonymous buyer — whose family is now only the third one to live in the Carrie Bradshaw apartment address since it was built — for an impressive $9.85 million, an astonishing $200,000 above the asking price.
+The house was last sold in 2012 to an anonymous buyer — whose family is now only the third one to share Carrie Bradshaw apartment address since it was built — for an impressive $9.85 million, an astonishing $200,000 above the asking price.

 Its famous front stairs, as well as the ones two houses down at number 66 Perry Street, are some of the most recognizable landmarks in the Big Apple, on lists that include the Empire State Building and the Statue of Liberty.